Shapelab

 Although all the officially supported headsets are listed above, any headset should be compatible with Shapelab that can run SteamVR.

-For the best performance make sure to tether your headset to your PC via cable.
+For the best performance, make sure to tether your headset to your PC via cable.
 Air Link connection can sometimes result in performance issues.

 You can find our user manual here.